RonsumGameDev/Student-Dropout-Academic-Performance-Prediction-using-Machine-Learning/README.md

 - **Dataset Name:** Predict Students Dropout and Academic Success
 - **Target Classes:** `Dropout`, `Enrolled`, `Graduate`

-> ⚠️ The dataset is **not included** in this repository and must be downloaded separately from UCI due to licensing restrictions.

 ---

 ## 🧠 Machine Learning Techniques Used